Must-see events in Devon 2019 & 2020 – regattas | shows | festivals

 See all the show details, ticket prices and what’s on by visiting the website.

-This year spectators will see the village’s second Clovelly Cup Race as well as other waterborne competitions.
+See the village’s Clovelly Cup Race as well as other waterborne competitions.
 Back on land there will be lots of family entertainment including building your own model boat, arts and crafts, story-telling, and Punch & Judy.

 See what else is happening during the maritime festival on the the Clovelly website.